 The first home of the division was the top floor of the National Diary Association building on Thorndon Quay.
-In 1931 when the division expanded to nineteen officers and 180 ratings a new base was located at the first floor of the Public Works Department workshop building on Hinemoa Street.
+In 1931, when the division expanded to 19 officers and 180 ratings, a new base was found on the the first floor of the Public Works Department workshop building on Hinemoa Street.

 Second World War

-Sixteen Wellington RNVR men were lost in December 1941 while serving in HMS Neptune.
+Sixteen Wellington RNVR men were lost in December 1941, while serving in HMS Neptune.
 Two other men were lost as gunners serving in the DEMS RMS Rotorua that was sunk in 1940.
-Thirty-one men lost their lives serving during the war.
+Thirty-one men from Wellington RNVR lost their lives serving during the war.

-The Wellington Division of the Royal New Zealand Navy Volunteer Reserve was reformed in 1946 and the commanding officer was Captain F.E.
+The Wellington Division of the Royal New Zealand Navy Volunteer Reserve was reformed in 1946.
+The first commanding officer was Captain F.E.
 Taylor who had been in command of the old RNVR formation in 1939.
 By the early 1950s the strength of the Division was 33 officers and 240 ratings.
 Captain Taylor remained as commanding officer until 1957.
-During this time the cuff braid that distinguished VR officers was discontinued and standardised across all parts of the RNZN.
+During this time, the cuff braid that distinguished VR officers was discontinued and standardised across all parts of the RNZN.

-The introduction by the government of compulsory military training saw the strength of the RNZNVR rise dramatically.
-Men who chose naval service were given fourteen weeks basic training at HMNZS Tamaki then remained attached to their nearest Division for three years.
+The introduction by the government of compulsory military training (CMT) saw the strength of the RNZNVR rise dramatically.
+Men who chose naval service were given fourteen weeks basic training at HMNZS Tamaki, then remained attached to their nearest Division for three years.
 Harbour Defence Motor Launch (HDML) P3562, which had served during the Second World War was attached to Olphert and was based at Shelly Bay.
 This vessel remained in service for over 24 years and was at sea an average of 100 days per year.

-In 1958 the compulsory military training was discontinued and the RNZNVVR returned to a purely voluntary organisation with a reduction in numbers under training.
-In the 1960s, with the arrival of the new frigates a new training programme was set up for officers and ratings based around service on the frigates focused on gunnery and anti-submarine warfare.
+In 1958, compulsory military training was discontinued and the RNZNVR returned to a purely voluntary organisation with a reduction in numbers under training.
+In the 1960s, with the arrival of the new frigates a new training programme was set up for officers and ratings, based around service on the frigates and focused on gunnery and anti-submarine warfare.
 The role of the RNZNVR at this time was to train volunteers that would supplement the RNZN fleet.

 In 1964, the Naval Reserve was brought under the command of Commodore Auckland after the disestablishment of the Naval Board.
 Following this step, men who joined the RNZNVR were allowed to join a branch based on their civilian occupation.
 During this time, Harbour Defence Motor Launch P3562, known as Parore, was replaced by the SDML HMNZS Manga.
 Once a year the SDMLs from the RNZNVR would participate in a joint exercise that formed a valuable part of seamanship training for ratings and officers.
-In 1968 Manga was involved in the rescue effort after the sinking of the Wahine.
-The fleet of SDMLs was rotated between the divisions and HMNZS Kuparu was the last SDML to serve with the Division and was decommissioned in 1984.
+In 1968, Manga was involved in the rescue effort after the sinking of the inter-island ferry Wahine.
+The fleet of SDMLs was rotated between the divisions.
+HMNZS Kuparu was the last SDML to serve with the Division, and was decommissioned in 1984.

 In the late 1970s and early 1980s the VR Officers and ratings worked well with the RNZN.
-With the addition of the four Lake-class patrol craft in 1975 to the fleet this provided a good opportunity for sea time for the VR as these vessels carried out fisheries patrols.
+With the addition of the four Lake-class patrol craft in 1975 to the fleet, this provided a good opportunity for sea time for the Volunteer Reserve as these vessels carried out fisheries patrols.

 In 1985 four inshore patrol craft were commissioned into RNZN service.
 HMNZS Wakakura was assigned to Olphert.
 Initially there were fisheries patrols but this was discontinued following government policy changes.
 But the new vessels allowed a return to fleet training exercises under the new Maritime Commander New Zealand (formerly Commodore Auckland).
 Wakakura had a greater range and better seakeeping abilities than the SDMLs and were good vessels to carry out a broad range of seamanship training.
-The usefulness of the vessel was demonstrated when Wakakura help co-ordinate the rescue operation when the Russian cruise liner Mikhail Lermontov sank in the Marlborough Sounds in 1986.
+The usefulness of the vessel was demonstrated when Wakakura helped co-ordinate the rescue operation when the Russian cruise liner Mikhail Lermontov sank in the Marlborough Sounds in 1986.

 1990s to Present

-Olphert has changed with the time especially the introduction of women to sea service.
-After 1989 when women began to train alongside men, there have been women volunteers.
-This took a period of adjustment as it did for the RNZN as a whole.
+Olphert has continued to change with the times especially the introduction of women to sea service.
+Since 1989 when women began to train alongside men, there have been women volunteers.
 Along with the Naval Control of Shipping the 1990s saw the focus extended to include mine countermeasures for the seagoing branches.
 This has been included in the VR training programme.
 HMNZS Wakakura was decommissioned in 2007 and presently Olphert does not have its own vessel.
 However with the introduction of the Project Protector patrol vessels there is again opportunity for sea training.

 The Shore Establishment

-The reorganisation of the NZ Army left the Home Command Building in Buckle Street vacant and the decision was made to relocate HMNZS Olphert to this building.
+The reorganisation of the NZ Army left the Home Command Building in Buckle Street vacant, and the decision was made to relocate HMNZS Olphert to this building.
 The shift took place in 1978.
 Until 1986 the building was shared with the Defence Services Transport Pool.
 Again, the ratings and officers of Olphert put a lot of effort into refurbishing the building for naval use.
 On 31 May 2015, due to the expense of earthquake proofing the Buckle Street building, the decision was made to relocate the Wellington Division of the RNZNVR to a permanent home at 34 Waione Street, Petone.
 In this location the Wellington Division forms part of the Wellington Reserve Centre along with personnel from New Zealand Defence Force Recruitment.